benwiz/sasha/README.md

 ## Relationship to Umbra and Zing

 Umbra and Zing are collections of microservices that query Sasha in order to know what action to take.
-They are also frequently reporting in to Sasha so that the current-state-of-the-world is as up-to-date as possible.
+They are also frequently reporting to Sasha so that the current-state-of-the-world is as up-to-date as possible.

 ## Get up and running locally